Identifying Common Ants in South Florida

 Carpenter ants bore into wood, often causing structural damage.
 If carpenter ants go untreated, they can end up boring thousands of holes in the structure of your South Florida home or business.

 Carpenter Ant Identification

-Solenopsis invicta, the more common of the two fire ant species in the West Palm Beach area, is a non-native invasive ant.
-Known as the red imported fire ant (RIFA), the invasive pest is known for colonizing yards, horse stables, and other areas with sandy soil.
+Solenopsis invicta, the more common of the two fire ant species in the South Florida area, is a non-native invasive ant.
+Known as the red imported fire ant (RIFA), this invasive ant is known for colonizing yards, horse stables, and other areas with sandy soil.

 Fire Ant Identification

 Both species of fire ants are similar in resemblance, with red and black being the two prominent distinguishing colors.
 Growing between 1/8th and ¼ of an inch in length, fire ants are comparable in size to most other native ants.

-If your yard or property has fire ants or fire ant nests, we urge you to get in touch with our ant control team at Native Pest Management.
+If your yard or property has fire ants or fire ant colonies, we urge you to get in touch with our ant control team at Native Pest Management.

 Our team will treat existing colonies, as well as establish preventative measures to avoid future infestations.